 Then, the line integral SNR is given by

-Figure \ref{snr_dependence} shows how PSP SNR changes as a function of normalized system parameters.
+Figure \ref{snr_dependence} shows how the PSP SNR changes as a function of normalized system parameters.
 If the read noise is negligible compared to the background noise, we arrive at the following analysis.
-Assume that the system captures a fixed duration of a debris track, which means fixed FOV.
-If the aperture diameter and focal length increases by 2, $SNR^L$ increases by 4.
-Note $e_s^L$ increases by 4 but $e_b^L$ remains the same.
-This is so because although the number of pixels along the track increase by two because of the halving of IFOV, the exposure time $\tau_e$ will be halved to match the halved transit time through a pixel.
+Assume that the system captures a fixed duration of a debris track, which means a fixed FOV.
+If the aperture diameter and focal length increase by 2, $SNR^L$ increases by 4.
+Note that $e_s^L$ increases by 4, but $e_b^L$ remains the same.
+This is so because although the number of pixels along the track increases by two due to the halving of IFOV, the exposure time $\tau_e$ will be halved to match the halved transit time through a pixel.
 Then, since $e_b^L$ is proportional to $A$ and IFOV$^2$, it will remain the same.

 If the read noise is the dominant source of noise, we arrive at a different analysis.
-If the aperture diameter and focal length increases by 2, $SNR^L$ increases by $2\sqrt{2}$.
-Note $e_s^L$ increases by 4 but $(e_n^L)^2$ increases by 2, because twice the number of pixels are read.
+If the aperture diameter and focal length increase by 2, $SNR^L$ increases by $2\sqrt{2}$.
+Note that $e_s^L$ increases by 4 but $(e_n^L)^2$ increases by 2, because twice the number of pixels is read.

-Figure \ref{radiometricparams1} shows the single-pixel signal and background photoelectrons for a 1 cm debris as well as the cumulative (0-t) $SNR^L$ (red line) for the track shown on the RHS of \ref{highpass}.
-We used $m_b=$20.0 mag arcsec$^{-2}$, a conservative value considering the observed range of 20-22 mag arcsec$^{-2}$ (European Southern Observatory - Paranal) \cite{patat-2003}. $SNR^L$ reaches an easily detectable level of 14 by the end of the track.
-The track passed through 20768 pixels and accumulated a total of 180 s of effective signal photon exposure while the accumulated background photon exposure was 415 s (the single-pixel background photon exposure was fixed at $\tau_E=$20 ms).
-Similarly, the read noise is proportional to the number of pixels read and given by $e_n^2 = {\rm 20768} \times e_{n0}^2$.
+Figure \ref{radiometricparams1} shows the single-pixel signal and background photoelectrons for a 1 cm debris as well as the cumulative (0-t) $SNR^L$ (red line).
+We used $m_b=$20.0 mag arcsec$^-{2}$, a conservative value considering the observed range of 20-22 mag arcsec$^-{2}$ (European Southern Observatory - Paranal) \cite{patat-2003}. $SNR^L$ reaches an easily detectable level of 14 at the end of the track.
+The track passed through 20768 pixels and accumulated a total of 180 s of effective signal photon exposure.
+The single-pixel background photon exposure was fixed at $\tau_E=$20 ms. Therefore, the accumulated background photon exposure is ${\rm 20768 ~pixels} \times 20 ~{\rm ms ~per ~pixel} = 415 s$.
+Similarly, the read noise is proportional to the number of pixels and is given by $e_n^2 = {\rm 20768} \times e_{n0}^2$.
 Here, we used $e_{n0} =1$ RMS.